aquasecurity/testamir/readme.md

 oc secrets add aqua-sa aqua-registry --for=pull -n aqua
 ```

+3. Use the AquaCSP Custom Resource to install Aqua in your Cluster.
+Aqua CSP will automatically deploy the Console, Database, Scanner, and Gateway Custom Resource
+4. To install the Enforcer Custom Resource, you will need to access Aqua and create a new Enforcer Group.
+Copy the group's 'token' as you will need it later for the Enfrocer Custom Resource
+5. Use the AquaEnforcer Custom Resource to install the Aqua Enforcer.
+Replace the value of the 'token' property with the token you kept from step 3

 ## Installing AquaCSP
+Use the AquaCSP Custom Resource to install Aqua in your Cluster.
+AquaCSP will automatically deploy the console, dtabase, scanner, and gateway custom-resources.
+You can deploy Aqua's enforcers automaticly by defining the enforcer field in the AquaCSP CR file.
+If you don't want to deploy the enforcers automatically, you shoul access Aqua's concole and create a new Enforcer Group.
+Copy the group's 'token' and use it in the AquaEnforcer Custom Resource to install the Aqua Enforcer.
+Replace the value of the 'token' property with the token you copied from Aqua.

 There are multiple options to deploy the Aqua CSP.
 You can review the different options in the following [file](https://github.com/aquasecurity/aqua-operator/blob/master/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml).

-Note that for production environments we recommend connecting Aqua to an external production-grade database.
-For lab implementations,  you can use the default database in the installation scripts.
+* You can choose the Aqua version to deploy in the 'version' property
+* You can create a Route automatially by setting the 'route' property to 'true'
+* Note that by default Aqua's console and gateway will use a ClusterIP service.

 Here is an example of a simple deployment  -
 ```yaml